Elizabeth McNulty is Principal Harpist of The Royal Liverpool Philharmonic Orchestra.

 She has performed for royalty on several occasions, most recently in the presence of His Royal Highness, The Prince of Wales at Westminster and Chelsea Hospital in representation of The Concordia Foundation.

-Recordings include many Rick Wakeman, ‘The Six Wives of Henry VIII; Live at Hampton Court’ (2009), Othon ‘Impermanence’ (2011) and ‘Japanese Folk Songs’ with Joji Hirota and the London Metropolitan Orchestra (2013).
+Aside from RLPO recordings, she features on albums such as Rick Wakeman, ‘The Six Wives of Henry VIII; Live at Hampton Court’ (2009), Othon ‘Impermanence’ (2011) and ‘Japanese Folk Songs’ with Joji Hirota and the London Metropolitan Orchestra (2013).

 Elizabeth enjoys teaching and outreach work: she has been the harp teacher at both Hill House International Prep School and Queens College, Harley Street, for many years, and has also taught at Sevenoaks School and St Dunstan's, Forest Hill.
 She has participated in many education projects with The LPO Education department and also plays in residential homes and hospitals, such as Great Ormond Street Hospital.

-Elizabeth studied for her Masters in Performance at Trinity College of Music, London, where she was awarded a Leverhulme Scholarship, having previously graduated with a Batchelor of Music from Royal Holloway, University of London.
+Elizabeth studied for her Masters in Performance at Trinity College of Music, London, where she was awarded a Leverhulme Scholarship, having previously graduated with a Bachelor of Music from Royal Holloway, University of London.
 At Trinity, she studied with Gabriella Dall’Olio and former teachers include Janice Beven and Karen Vaughan.
 She has also received tuition from Letizia Belmondo, Sylvain Blassel, Fabrice Pierre and Rachel Masters.